UFC 312 card: Sean Strickland vs Du Plessis 2 and all fights as Zhang Weili features

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-UFC 312 will culminate in two title fights this weekend, as Dricus Du Plessis and Zhang Weili defend their belts in Australia.
+UFC 312 will culminate in two title fights tonight, as Dricus Du Plessis and Zhang Weili defend their belts in Australia.

 The main event sees Du Plessis square off with Sean Strickland, a year after taking the middleweight strap from the controversial American in a closely-fought bout.